Advanced Permaculture Design Process Course

 “If you’re serious about applying permaculture on projects or more broadly, you shouldn’t hesitate to do this course.
 It was a game-changer for me” (Past participant).

-The course venue is yet to be confirmed but it will be somewhere in the picturesque hamlet of Hepburn, which is close to Melliodora, the premier permaculture demonstration site of David Holmgren and Su Dennett.
+The course venue is Amara Springs Guest House (78 Main Rd, Hepburn Springs) in the picturesque hamlet of Hepburn, which is close to Melliodora, the premier permaculture demonstration site of David Holmgren and Su Dennett.

 Melliodora is not central to the course content but is accessible to the students over the four days for additional learning and inspiration.

 Numbers are limited to 30.
-Bookings, when they open, are essential.
+Bookings are essential.